johanhelsing/johanhelsing.github.io/_posts/2020-05-17-gitlab-docker-itch-deploy.md

 ## Nicer versions

 As a bonus if you don't like having only the git sha1 as the version, you can add the following job.
-And would like to have something based on the latest git tag.
+To have something based on the latest git tag (you need to have at least one tagged commit).
 You can add a new versioning job:

 ```yml
 version: